Run by School of Medical and Health Sciences

 During the course of the module students will learn holistically about the role of haematology in patient diagnosis and treatment.
 Students will be exposed to the latest developments in both diagnosis (including the role of molecular methodologies in health care) and treatment (such as the use of haemopoietic stem cell transplants and monoclonal antibody therapy).

-This module is available to International exchange students of The College of Health and Behavioural Sciences
+This module is available to International exchange students of The College of Human Sciences

 To enhance learning and understanding, lectures, tutorials and practical demonstrations are recorded using the Panopto system where available.